 I taught college Philosophy for eight years, and each time we discussed inductive and deductive reasoning I found many of my students responding like deer in the headlights.
 What did all of this logic mean?
 Why is it useful?
 How could I make the topic of Philosophy more interesting, engaging, and meaningful?

 One night in the classroom I decided to use a relevant example from their reality: Coke or Pepsi.
 “In 15 minutes we are going to take a break.
 When you visit the vending machine you can buy Coke or Pepsi.
 Think about which beverage you’d choose and why.”
 Upon returning from the break students would explain their preferences and choices.
 I would align their process of choosing to an argument using deductive reasoning, and show them how their thoughts perfectly fit the formula.
 They would often say, “Oh, now I get it!” and the light bulb moment would occur.
 Something they had been doing unconsciously for years was now explained in a three-line syllogism.
 Huzzah!

 I discovered the teachable moment occurs in the minds of my learners, not mine.
-Moving from being a teacher to a facilitator changes the playing field.
-Now the learner is responsible for helping create and shape the learning experience, and now they share the accountability as well.
+Learning best practices in facilitation rather than best practices in teaching changes the playing field.
+Now the learner is responsible for helping create and shape the learning experience, and they share the accountability as well.

 Tips for facilitating

 Here are a few tips you can use in a physical classroom, during synchronous online sessions, and even (with a little adaptation) with asynchronous applications:

 - Begin by asking questions.
 At the very beginning of any class or training session find out who your learners are — what is their background and level of knowledge and experience with the topic?
 Why are they in this training session?
 Explain to them what they need to understand and why.
 This opening answers the ever-present question WIIFM (What's In It For Me?), encourages participation, and creates the initial connection between you and your learners.